 - 3.What are the requirements for Russian market eligibility?

+This step is required on older NVD versions because the animal treatments question does not refer to ESIs set by SAFEMEAT.
 Where ‘Russian Eligible’ is written on the LPA NVD/Waybill it means that the livestock have not been injected with or ingested feed products containing oxytetracycline and chlortetracycline in the last 90 days.

 Supplying over 100 markets globally, Australia is one of the world’s largest red meat exporters.
 The Australian red meat and livestock industry is committed to food safety, integrity and traceability.